Mishaa931/Truth-Guard/README.md

 ### Confusion Matrix
 The confusion matrices for each model are computed to visualize the true positive (TP), true negative (TN), false positive (FP), and false negative (FN) values.

+Visualizations
+The evaluation results for each model are visualized using the Plotly library to create interactive charts.

+Model Accuracy Bar Chart
+A bar chart displays the accuracy of each model, allowing easy comparison between the classifiers.

+Model F1 Score Grouped Bar Chart
+A grouped bar chart displays the F1 scores for each class ('REAL' and 'FAKE') for each model, enabling comparison of performance for both classes.

+Confusion Matrix Heatmaps
+Interactive heatmaps represent the confusion matrices for each model, making it easy to analyze misclassifications.

+Classification Report Table
+A table presents the precision, recall, F1-score, and support for each class ('REAL' and 'FAKE') for each model.

 ## Conclusion
 Based on the evaluation metrics, the Logistic Regression model appears to be the best-performing model for classifying fake news, achieving an accuracy of 81% and higher F1 scores for both classes.